 All 200-level courses require taking History 151 or 152 first or permission of the instructor.

 233 Modern Middle East (3).
-Spring.
 The subject matter of this course is the Ottoman Empire and the creation of the Arab countries including Egypt, as well as Turkey, Iran, and Israel in the 20th century.
 Themes include colonialism and nationalism, secularism and religion, and literature and pop culture.
 Through this survey of Middle Eastern history the course aims to open up the American mental and emotional atlas and uncover the many meanings of the course title.
-D. Howard.
+Not offered 2015-16.

-238 Latin American History (4).
+238 Latin American History (3).
 A study of continuity and change in Latin America from pre-Columbian times to the present.
-Topics covered include the mingling of races and cultures in the conquest era, the long-term influence of colonial institutions, the paradox of economic development and continued poverty, the Cold War struggle between forces of the Left and the Right, and the growth of Protestantism in a traditional Catholic society.
-Not offered 2014-15.
+Topics covered include the blending of peoples and cultures in the conquest era, the long-term influence of colonial institutions, the paradox of economic development and continued poverty, the Cold War struggle between forces of the Left and the Right, and the growth of Protestantism in a traditional Catholic society.
+Not offered 2015-16.

 242 Africa and the World (3).
+Fall.
 This course covers specific themes in African history from ancient civilization to the contemporary period.
 Special attention will be given to Africa’s relation to the Mediterranean world, Africa’s contribution to the development of the Christian church, Islam in Africa, slavery and slave trades, the African diaspora, imperialism, colonialism, and the age of independence.
 This course seeks to place African within a number of global contexts asserting that far from being the “Dark Continent,” Africa was a major crossroads of civilizations throughout history.
-Not offered 2014-15.
+E. Washington.

 245 East Asia to 1800 (3).
 Spring.
 The history of East Asian civilizations from early times until the early modern period.
 Emphasis is on China and Japan, but Korea is also included.
 Primary objectives are for students to grasp the essential patterns of Chinese, Japanese, and Korean social structures, political systems, cultural values, and religious and ethical norms as they developed from the late traditional period through to 1800, and also to appreciate the similarities and differences among these civilizations.
 B. Berglund